amitmerchant1990/reverie/_posts/2022-10-03-Some_Thoughts_on_MDPI.md

 Finally, and on a more positive note perhaps, I will mention one thing MDPI did well, or even brilliantly.
 This is the decision is to give all their journals one-word names, creating a brand identity and also, in our less critical subconscious, positive associations with prestigious single-word journals such as *Nature*, *Science* or *Cell*.
 &nbsp;
 &nbsp;
-This blog post reflect the opnions of the author only, and not those of any employer or publisher.
+This blog post reflects the opnions of the author only, and not those of any employer or publisher.
 &nbsp;
 &nbsp;
 &nbsp;